NadaMiled/ClearKitchen-AI/README.md

 - users who prefer guidance instead of browsing long recipe lists

 ### Implementation Notes
 The application is implemented entirely in Python and exposed through a web interface built with Streamlit.
 It integrates image processing, embedding-based retrieval, and recipe generation into a single pipeline.
-### Limitations
-- Ingredient extraction from images depends on visibility and lighting conditions.
-- The recipe dataset is limited and may not cover all cuisines.
-### Future Improvements
-Future work includes:
-- expanding the recipe dataset
-- improving robustness of image-based ingredient detection
-- supporting richer personalization features